Final Stretch (Porridge): Synopsis

 That weekend, Fletcher decides he will have to confront Jarvis on Godber's behalf.
 It would mean Fletcher receiving solitary confinement and loss of remission, but Godber would be safe and have a clean record to take before the parole board.

 In the yard, Fletcher confronts Jarvis and calls him "toilet mouth", but Jarvis laughs it off.
 Fletcher then makes a derogatory sexual joke about Jarvis' wife, but again Jarvis laughs it off.
-However, Jarvis tells the joke to Crusher and this causes a fight between Crusher and Jarvis' gang.
+However, Jarvis tells the joke to Crusher, causing a fight between Crusher and Jarvis' gang.
 The guards break up the fight, and Fletcher thanks God.

 Godber is approved for parole and thanks Fletcher for willing to sacrifice his own remission for him.
 Godber admits to Fletcher that the Jarvis affair was due to Jarvis making an obscene remark about Ingrid.
 Fletcher is pleased that Godber was defending his family honour.
 Before he leaves, Godber confirms Fletcher's suspicions by saying he is going on holiday to Italy "with a friend".

 Just under three weeks after Godber's departure, Mr Mackay visits Fletcher.
 Mackay comments how Fletcher's attitude has changed since Godber's release and that a new inmate called Nicholson will be Fletcher's cellmate.
 Fletcher tells Mackay he intends to tell the inmate three things, but only shows Mackay two fingers, before showing three fingers.
 This was another opportunity for Fletcher to stick the fingers at Mackay and get away with it.
 The episode ends on a freeze frame of Fletcher showing Mackay three fingers.